What is suspension travel on a mountain bike?

 Seal inspection every 50 hours of use.

-- Complete internal maintenance every 100-150 hours or once a year.
+- Full internal maintenance every 100-150 hours or once a year.

 Recommended MTB travel for XC, Trail, Enduro and Downhill